videlalvaro/tamedrabbit/README.md

 to add a make target that allows you to create a rabbitmq release that includes the Erlang runtime system (erts).

-Inside the downloads folder you you can find the file [rabbitmq-server-osx-2.8.1u.tar.gz](https://raw.github.com/videlalvaro/rabbitmq-release/master/downloads/rabbitmq-server-osx-2.8.1u.tar.gz).
+Inside the downloads folder you can find the standalone release file [rabbitmq-server-osx-2.8.1u.tar.gz](https://raw.github.com/videlalvaro/rabbitmq-release/master/downloads/rabbitmq-server-osx-2.8.1u.tar.gz).
+Feel free to untar it and test it on your Mac.

 The release has been built with `Erlang R15B01 (erts-5.9.1)` on a Mac with **OSX Lion**.